It all started with an idea conceived by Jim Provost and Sam French in 1965 as they journeyed up to Dublin on the train while playing a game of chess.

-The main purpose of the group was, and still is today, to encourage amateur artists.
-Our aim is to advance our members artistic knowledge and skills through on-going lectures and demonstrations.
-In addition we also facilitate an Annual Exhibition of paintings and other works of art, for all our members, both amateur and professional.
+The main purpose of the group was to encourage amateur artists and advance artistic knowledge and skills through on-going lectures and demonstrations.

-Our Annual Exhibition originally took place in the wonderful St Patrick’s Hall on Kimberly Road.
-In 2005, we later moved to the new St. Patrick’s Worship and Recreation Center on Church Road in Greystones.
+Annual Exhibitions took place in the wonderful St Patrick’s Hall on Kimberly Road.
+In 2005 the group moved to the new St. Patrick’s Worship and Recreation Center on Church Road.

-We are very proud to announce our group’s third involvement with Culture Night.
-Our initial project produced a wonderful mural as a result of a public paint-in.
-This was proudly displayed in the Meridian Center in Greystones.
+The initial project produced a wonderful mural as a result of a public paint-in which was proudly displayed in the Meridian Point Center.

-The second project saw us produce lots of mysterious figures and faces.
-These curious figures and faces were dotted high in the trees to create a spectacular view along Church Road.
+The second project produced lots of mysterious figures and faces.
+These were dotted high in the trees along Church Road, to create a spectacular view.